Apostolique/AposChess/training/README.md

 ## How it fits together

-- **Position-primary data.** `npm run train:gen` writes the **raw** dataset `selfplay.jsonl` = `{fen, r, g, v}` — board position, result (side-to-move view), game id, and the search value `v` of the position (cp, side-to-move-relative) for TD targets. `v` is recorded for **every** position, openings included: the opening move is random (for variety), but the position is still searched for its value, so the TD target is uniform across the dataset.
-A separate step turns positions into net inputs:
+- **Game-primary data.** `npm run train:gen` appends to the **raw** dataset `selfplay.jsonl` — one record per **game** (`web/scripts/gameRecord.mjs`): the move list, who played, the result, and a per-position search value `v` (cp, side-to-move-relative) for TD targets. `v` is recorded for **every** position, openings included: the opening move is random (for variety), but the position is still searched for its value, so the TD target is uniform across the dataset.
+A separate step replays each game into positions and turns them into net inputs:
   `npm run train:featurize` applies the **current** `featureIndices` and writes `selfplay.features.jsonl` = `{f, r, g, v}`, which the trainer reads (`v` carried through unchanged; positions that genuinely lack one fall back to the pure result).
   So changing the feature set is a quick `featurize` pass, never a self-play regen — and the trainer still needs no chess logic (it only sees `f`).
+Run order:
-Run order: `train:gen` → `train:featurize` → `train:fit` (the full `npm run train` does all three).
+  `train:gen` → `train:featurize` → `train:fit` (the full `npm run train` does all
+  three).
 - **Feature definition is single-sourced** in `web/src/nn.js` (`featureIndices`):
   12 piece-kinds × 64 squares (768 inputs) in canonical side-to-move orientation (no
   separate side-to-move bit — the board is flipped for Black). `featurize` takes each